Stay Safe in the Cold: 12 Winter Safety Tips for Seniors (updated 2025)

 6. Prevent carbon monoxide poisoning

 One of the dangers of the winter months is the risk of carbon monoxide (CO) poisoning, caused by faulty or unflued gas heaters in combination with inadequate ventilation.
-Although less common than in the past due to increased awareness and technology advancements, CO poisoning has still been responsible for accidental deaths even in the last decade.
+Although less common than in the past due to increased awareness and technology advancements, CO poisoning remains a serious risk that has been responsible for accidental deaths in recent years.

 There are several things that you can do to prevent carbon monoxide poisoning, including the following: